 First Nations Land Management Act

-(a) interests or rights in and licences in relation to first nation land;
+(b) grant interests or rights in and licences in relation to that land;

 - Date modified: